 Interesting Almabtrieb Facts

-- In Tyrol, around 110,000 heads of cattle, 70,000 sheep, 5,500 goats and 2,000 horses graze on high Alpine pastures during the summer.
+- In Tyrol, around 110,000 heads of cattle, 70,000 sheep, 5,500 goats, and 2,000 horses graze on high Alpine pastures during the summer.

 - The seasonal migration of livestock between summer and winter pastures is also called transhumance.
-Transhumance, as practised in the Alps, where the animals move from the valleys to the high mountain pastures, is called vertical transhumance or Alpine transhumance.
+Transhumance, as practiced in the Alps, where the animals move from the valleys to the high mountain pastures, is called vertical transhumance or Alpine transhumance.

 - The reason why so many animals get driven into the mountains in summer is that there aren’t enough grazing areas in the valleys.
 The 2,100 alpine pastures in Tyrol add around 180,000 hectares of grazing land in summer.